 Judges and Judging Criteria

 The decisions of the judges are final.
 The judging panels will be comprised of people representing a range of disciplines and professional experience.
-Judges will evaluate each presentation based on the following criteria:
+Judges will evaluate each presentation for both preliminary and finals rounds based on the following criteria:

 - Clear presentation structure

 - Topics flow well